 Prevention is important.

 Sometimes it pays to go in and talk with an expert when you are faced with issues.
 This can help you to cope with a problem before it swamps you.
 Sorting things out can prevent your struggle becoming overwhelming.

 This is one place you can really be you.

 You do not need to worry about pleasing the counselor or if they will like you.
-This is a consulting relationship not a long-term friends one.
+This is a consulting relationship, not a long-term friend one.
 You should not need to worry about being judged.
 This is the one time you get to really “tell it like it is.”

 Unpacking your baggage is painful and needs help.